-The 2022/23 revenue budget has been constructed using a zero-based approach and all budget heads have been reviewed with an emphasis on the identification of efficiency savings.
-Where savings have been identified based on historic and predicted future spend the relevant amount has been removed from the 2022/23 budget.
+During the preparation of the 2023/24 revenue budget, budget heads have been reviewed with an emphasis on the identification of efficiency savings.
+Where savings have been identified based on historic and predicted future spend the relevant amount has been removed from the 2023/24 budget.